IG-AI/samvara-nn/README.md

 - **Dockerfile**: Instructions for building the Docker container using TensorFlow and PennyLane.
 - **requirements.txt**: Lists the Python dependencies required for the project.
-- **main.py**: The main script to train the Samvara-AI model.
+- **main.py**: The main script to train the Samvara NN model.
 It manages data loading, model building, and includes early stopping and checkpointing to monitor the best-performing model.
-- **run_samvara.sh**: A convenience script that simplifies the process of running the Samvara-AI container.
+- **run_samvara.sh**: A convenience script that simplifies the process of running the Samvara NN container.
 It handles volume mapping, user permissions, and supports optional flags like `--screen` for running the model in a detached screen session or `--help` for usage instructions.

 ---